tomchaplin/lophat/docs/index.rst

 .. py:function:: compute_pairings(matrix, anti_transpose = True, options= None)

-    Decomposes the input matrix, using the lockfree or standard algorithm (according to options).
+    Decomposes the input matrix, using the lockfree algorithm.

     :param matrix: The boundary matrix, provided in sparse column format.
 Each column is a tuple of (dimension, boundary) where boundary is the list of non-zero indices.
     :type matrix: List[Tuple[int, List[int]]] | Iterator[Tuple[int, List[int]]]